All-Inclusive Colorado Elopement Packages

 What is an Elopement?

-An “Elopement” is simply a small wedding, there are no rules as to what seperates it from a “micro-wedding” or a traditional wedding.
+An “Elopement” is simply a small wedding (generally with less than 30 guests).
+There are no set rules as to what separates it from a “micro-wedding” or a traditional wedding.
 Do whatever you want, invite whoever you want, and call it whatever you want!

 An “elopement” in the past referred to the whimsical nature of the wedding itself, often times being last minute, or a secret.
 This is no longer the case!
 Modern elopements are often times planned in advance, made known to friends and family, and can even incorporate some traditional elements, such as having guests present, or doing a small reception afterwards.